We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Breathing into a part of your body other than your lungs is impossible, but by bringing awareness to a certain part of your body, you can send energy to it.

-Andrea Trank, founder of Heaven Lane Creations, which provides customized yoga lessons and lifestyle coaching, says, “Energetically, when you breathe into an area, you are sending energy, attention, and possibly healing to this area.
+Andrea Trank, founder of Heaven Lane Healing & Creative Arts, which provides customized yoga lessons and lifestyle coaching, says, “Energetically, when you breathe into an area, you are sending energy, attention, and possibly healing to this area.
 When you are moving as you do in yoga, with breath awareness, you are helping to circulate freshly oxygenated blood to all parts of your body involved in the practice.”

 I often feel panicky (definitely not the feeling yoga is intended to evoke) when teachers instruct the class to “set an intention.”
 From this anxiety comes a certain level of snark, and my intention can end up being something as thoughtless as “just let me make it through this class.”